 - KareKare Curl: Surf's up!
 Inspired by KareKare Beach in Auckland, New Zealand (one of the most popular surf spots in the world), this 361-foot slide sends frogs down a tunnel 50 feet up before catapulting them up a 35-foot wall where they'll experience a brief moment of utter weightlessness ... and back down again.
 Hang ten?
 More like, hang on tight!

-- Ray Rush: This brand-new family raft ride triples the fun with three frogciting wet and wild features!
+- Ray Rush: This family raft ride triples the fun with three frogciting wet and wild features!
 This slide begins with an epic launch that sends you into a colossal water sphere for a spin before spitting you out into giant manta wings where you'll swoop up and down a different path each time.

 - Cutback Cove & Big Surf Shores: Nowhere else in the country will you find two giant side-by-side wave pools!
 Head on over to Cutback Cove where the waves are always rolling and the action's always high or take a dip in Big Surf Shores where the surf can either be big and high or slow and easy.

 - Loggerhead Lane: Grab a tube and take a load off.
-This lazy river takes you on a leisurely ride where you'll pass under sprinklers and waterfalls and by those gorgeous Commerson's dolphins and a tank filled with exotic tropical fish.
+This lazy river takes you on a leisurely ride where you'll pass under sprinklers and waterfalls and by those gorgeous Commerson's dolphins and a tank filled with tropical fish.
 Loggerhead Lane is a perfect escape to cool off webbed feet when the pavement gets a little too hot.

 - Omaka Rocka: Let the waves guide you.
 This single-rider slide speeds frogs down flumes into massive tunnels where they'll slide high up one side and then the other — over and over and over again.
 Watch out for the surprise water pouring down on you at almost every turn.